Miami Acupuncture & Herbal Solutions

 the Anxious Brain

-Botanical medicine for stress and anxiety has a longer evidence trail than most people realize.
-Several herbs used in classical Chinese and integrative Western practice have been examined in rigorous clinical trials — and the results are substantive enough that some have been incorporated into clinical guidelines in European countries.
+Botanical medicine for stress and anxiety has a longer evidence trail than most people realize, and it's growing.
+Several herbs used in classical Chinese and integrative Western practice have been examined in rigorous clinical trials and the results are substantive enough that some have been incorporated into clinical guidelines in European countries.

 At Miami Acupuncture and Herbal Solutions, herbal formulas are always prescribed in the context of your complete health picture and reviewed against any current medications.
 All products come from GMP-certified suppliers with independent purity and potency testing.

 The goal is never to create dependency on supplements.
-Botanical support serves as a bridge while acupuncture and lifestyle changes restore the body's own capacity for self-regulation — and the prescription evolves as you do.
+Botanical support serves as a bridge while acupuncture and lifestyle changes restore the body's own capacity for self-regulation.
+Furthermore, the prescription evolves as you do.

 Ashwagandha (Withania somnifera)